 A quintessentially English life awaits you at Harvard Grange, the beautiful new development of luxury apartments and 4 to 6 bedroom houses in Little Chalfont, Buckinghamshire.
 These exquisite, meticulously designed homes offer the pleasures of country living, surrounded by fabulous scenery.

 The architecture takes inspiration from its surroundings, with Georgian bar windows, along with gated entrances to the front gardens of the houses.
 The traditional characteristics of the homes at Harvard Grange emanate style and sophistication.
-A strong sense of place that fits seamlessly with its neighbours and village life.
+A strong sense of place that fits seamlessly with its neighbors and village life.

 Please Note: All apartments are leasehold - service charges and ground rents apply.
 Please speak to a sales consultant for more details.